 - The 1200 XL model is great for tanks up to 1200 liters (260 gallons).

-The 250, 350 and 600 models are all available as a thermofilter.
-On the front is a digital thermometer which can be controlled and pre-set between 64-93°F.
+The 250, 350, and 600 models are all available as a thermofilter.
+On the front is a digital thermometer that can be controlled and pre-set between 64-93°F.

 Some models come with all the filter media you need, and installation accessories.
 The media sits in removable baskets with the three smaller models having an ‘Easy Clean’ cleaning grill.